 This can also lead to severe medical consequences to the circulatory, respiratory, nervous, and digestive systems.
 Those with serious additions will usually go to any length to keep using the substance.
 Crack in particular, with its rapid and intense high, is the most addictive.

 Symptoms of withdrawal can include exhaustion, sleeplessness, hunger, irritability, depression, suicidal thoughts, and intense cravings for another hit.
 The memory of cocaine euphoria is powerful, giving it a reputation for having one of the highest drug relapse rates.

 How does it affect the brain?

 The drug Increases levels of the brain’s pleasure chemical, dopamine.
 Typically, after it is released, dopamine is recycled back into the cell that released it.
 This drug prevents dopamine from being recycled, which amplifies the signal and interrupts normal brain communication, causing a euphoric high.
 When people stop using it, the reverse happens, because the reuptake of dopamine is shut down.

 After prolonged usage, the user will eventually build up a tolerance and feel incapable of achieving the euphoria of the initial high.
 This behaviour encourages users to take greater doses more frequently and heightens the risk for other adverse physical and psychological side effects.

 At Aurora Recovery Centre, we are attentive to the recovery needs of every individual, whether they are physical, emotional, or psychological.
 Please call us at 1-888-544-4563.
-We’d be happy to answer any questions about addiction and recovery.
+We’d be happy to answer any questions about addiction and mental health rehab.